German invasion of Belgium (1940): Belgian military strategy

-On the official Belgian withdrawal from the Western Alliance, the Belgians refused to engage in any official staff meetings with French or British military staff for fear of compromising their neutrality.
+Following the official Belgian withdrawal from the Western Alliance, the Belgians refused to engage in any official staff meetings with French or British military staff for fear of compromising their neutrality.
 The Belgians did not regard a German invasion as inevitable and were determined that if an invasion did take place it would be effectively resisted by new fortifications such as Eben Emael.

 The Belgians had taken measures to reconstruct their defences along their border with Germany upon Adolf Hitler's rise to power in January 1933.
 The Belgian government had watched with increasing alarm the German withdrawal from the League of Nations, its repudiation of the Treaty of Versailles and its violation of the Locarno Treaties.
-The government modernised fortifications at Namur and Liège, and established new lines of defence along the Maastricht–Bois-le-Duc canal, joining the Meuse, the Scheldt and the Albert Canal.
-Protection of the eastern frontier, based mainly on destroying a number of roads, was entrusted to new formations (frontier cyclist units and the newly formed Chasseurs Ardennais).
+The government modernised fortifications at Namur and Liège, and established new lines of defence along the Zuid-Willemsvaart (the Maastricht–'s-Hertogenbosch canal), joining the Meuse, the Scheldt and the Albert Canal lines.
+Protection of the eastern frontier, based mainly on obstructing a number of roads by trees, landslides and destroying key bridges, was entrusted to new formations (frontier cyclist units and the newly formed Chasseurs Ardennais).
 By 1935, the Belgian defences were completed.
 Even so, it was felt that the defences were no longer adequate.
-A significant mobile reserve was needed to guard the rear areas, and as a result it was considered that the protection against a sudden assault by German forces was not sufficient.
-Significant manpower reserves would also be needed, but the public rejected a bill to require longer military service and training was rejected on the basis that it would increase Belgium's military commitments, perhaps in conflicts far from home.
+A significant mobile reserve was needed to guard the rear areas, without which the protection against a surprise assault by German forces would not be sufficient.
+Significant manpower reserves would also be needed, but the public rejected a bill requiring longer military service and refresher training for fears that it would increase Belgium's military commitments, perhaps in conflicts far from home.

-King Leopold III made a speech on 14 October 1936 before the Council of Ministers to persuade the people and their government that Belgium’s defences needed strengthening.
-He outlined three main military points for Belgium's increased rearmament:
+King Leopold III delivered a speech on 14 October 1936 before the Council of Ministers to persuade the people and the government that Belgium's defences needed strengthening.
+He stressed three main military arguments for Belgium's increased rearmament:

 a) German rearmament and the complete re-militarisation of Italy and Russia had caused most other states, even pacifists like Switzerland and the Netherlands, to take exceptional precautions.